Fantomas42/django-blog-zinnia/docs/search_engines.rst

 .. module:: zinnia.views.search

-Zinnia like almost all blogging systems contains a search engine feature.
+Zinnia like almost all blogging systems contains a :func:`search engine<entry_search>` feature.

-.. autofunction:: entry_search

 But in fact there are 2 search engines, a basic and an advanced, the advanced search engine is enabled by default, but if he fails the